Angeredspy/Java-Challenges/README.md

 # Java-Challenges
-Java Challenges that I've completed
+ A folder with Java Challenges that I've completed
-Within this folder will be many java challenges